macks22/gmu-dia2/data/mmformat/README.md

 Given this information, a _representative document_ (repdoc) was parsed for each PI in the dataset, in the following manner:

-1. For all awards the PI has worked on, concatenate with spaces between to get a single string of words.
+1. For all awards the PI has worked on, concatenate abstracts with spaces between to get a single string of words.
 2. The following cleaning operations are performed:
     1.  punctuation removed
     2.  all characters lowercased
     3.  whitespace stripped
 3. Words meeting these filtering criteria are removed:
     1.  empty or only 1 character
     2.  stopword
     3.  all digits
     4.  starts with digit
 4. Finally, all words are stemmed using a Porter stemmer.

 At this point, each repdoc is represented as a list of words.
 In order to